idosumit/movie-recommender-system/README.md

 5. Deployment

 I deployed the cloud-based application via Git.
-The Heroku website has the [steps for deploying with Git](https://devcenter.heroku.com/articles/git).
+I had originally used the Heroku platform for hosting; however, since it doesn't have free services anymore, I migrated the app to [Render](https://render.com/).

-The link to the recommender app developed with these codes can be accessed [here](https://movie-recommendation-global.herokuapp.com/).
+The link to the recommender app developed with these codes can be accessed [here](https://movie-recommendation-global.onrender.com/).